Prause/pi-launchpad/README.md

 For array commands you can add a `variable` to the config.
 For those commands, any occurrence in the `command` array is substituted by an input value provided by the user.
 E.g. in `{ "command": [ "echo", "FOO", "FOO BAR" ], "variable": "FOO" }` the first "FOO" will be substituted, the second in "FOO BAR" won't.
 The command will not be executed, if no input is provided.

+In addition to keys, the config can also contain `divider` which are just horizontal labels between groups of keys, which can be useful if you have a lot of keys.

 ## running the server